WIFT NZ, Women in Film and Television

 To achieve these aims, WIFT NZ runs a

-purchasing discounts; issues a regular
+range of purchasing discounts; issues a regular

 newsletter; and provides networking, information and support services.